Lochy2000/eventify-frontend/README.md

    - View followers (people following this user)
    - View following (people this user follows)

-The profile system is built with components that fetch data from the Django REST API's `/profiles/` endpoints and render the information in a user-friendly format.

 ### Follow System

 The follow system allows users to connect with each other and stay updated on their activities: